 (2022 - Ongoing)

-‘Cruising for a Bruising’ is a long-form, ongoing project that serves as a Camp love letter to the Australian Suburbs.
-Growing up queer in outer-metropolitan Naarm (Melbourne), Knight found the surrounding suburban landscape felt alienating and suffocating due to homophobia.
+‘Cruising for a Bruising’ is a long-form and ongoing project that serves as a camp love letter to the Australian Suburbs.
+Growing up queer in outer-metropolitan Naarm (Melbourne), Knight found the surrounding suburban landscape alienating and suffocating due to homophobic attitudes.
 ‘Cruising for a Bruising’ sees Knight address these past memories of estrangement.
-Drawing inspiration from and building on queer studies and Camp aesthetics, Knight posits that humdrum suburbia can be transformed with a Camp vision.
-Camp is the love of failure, and sees value in the banal, it’s a personal and political worldview.
-Suburbia is just like Camp: good because it’s awful, endearing because it’s tacky, loveable because it’s so helpless.
-Knight searches for moments that capture the essence of uniquely Australian suburbia – milk bars, fish and chip shops, strip malls and signage, which under his gaze transform into Camp spectacles.
-The resulting works celebrate suburbia’s unique and, at times, contradictory nature, at once surreal and mundane, humorous and humdrum.
-Presently, with his fiancé, Knight now finds humour and delight through a queer Camp vision that reveals a playful, joyous, and charming side of suburban Australia.
-Following his documentation of the Northern suburbs where Knight grew up, the series continues with Knight’s exploration and serialising of the Western suburbs of Naarm.
+Drawing inspiration from and building on queer studies and camp aesthetics, Knight posits that humdrum suburbia can be transformed with a camp vision.
+Camp is personal, political, an acquisitive worldview; camp is the love of the failure.
+Suburbia is just like camp: good because it’s awful, endearing because it’s tacky, loveable because it’s so helpless.
+The resulting works celebrate suburbias unique and, at times, contradictory nature, at once surreal and mundane, humorous and humdrum.
+Presently, Knight now finds humour and delight through a queer camp vision that reveals a playful, joyous, and charming side of suburban Australia.

 Knight’s debut photobook can be purchased through M.33 and Perimeter online.